 File Names: same hash can be reported with multiple file names.
 For each file name, you can see a list of file paths as well as the usage percentage for each path.
 For privacy reasons, we alter any full paths that contain user names or other confidential data, and present it in a simplified format, while still showing how each path differs.

-PE Info: t his information can be used to understand binaries; PE information is particularly helpful because it gives more insight about the files themselves: who the file is signed by, the date the file was compiled, the associated DLLs that get downloaded, etc. These all help to develop better context around the file.
+PE Info: t his information can be used to understand binaries; PE information is particularly helpful because it gives more insight about the files themselves: who the file is signed by, the date the file was compiled, the associated DLLs that get downloaded, etc. These all help to develop a better context around the file.

 We display up to the last 300 scans for a particular hash.